PixelPaper/imaging-and-data-visualisation/photography-and-photographers.md

 - Science Fiction & fantasy
 - Childrens classics
 - Alternatively, you could choose one author and look at a range of their books

+You might want to try to keep the books you choose around the same time frame.
+So if you choose say Horror, go with a series of classics: Dracula, Frankenstein, Dr Jekyll & Mr Hyde.

+Research the subject exhaustively before you put pen/pencil to paper.

+*Ideally* read the books.

+After you have researched the subject we want you to create at least **three cover designs**.
+You prodice more if you wish and can include designs for the spine and back if you feel the urge.

 You don’t have to be a great artist to achieve great results on this project.